 Anesthesia is quite safe for most cats, barring those with certain medical conditions like hyperthyroidism (which your vet will note).
 Beyond teeth cleanings, your cat will also need to be anesthetized for dental X-rays and, if necessary, polishing and removal of diseased teeth.

 When is a cat teeth cleaning necessary?

-Certain cats or cat breeds are more prone to conditions like severe gingivitis, also known as gum disease, or the chronic inflammation of the gums that worsens over time.
+Certain cats or cat breeds are more prone to conditions like severe gingivitis, or the chronic inflammation of the gums that worsens over time.
 Left untreated, gingivitis can lead to painful tooth resorption, or when teeth sink back into the diseased and receding gums until the body eventually reabsorbs the tooth.
 In either case, regular teeth cleaning is necessary and teeth extractions are more common.

 Signs of gum disease in your cat

 The annual visit to your vet isn’t the only time someone should be paying attention to your cat’s oral health.
 Keep an eye out for the following signs and symptoms of feline gum disease, courtesy of PetMD: